KeyCore/key-tube/README.md

    - Storage of user account information, such as media files uploaded etc.
  - Cognito (??) - for user authentication (??)
  - AWS Media services (??)
- - CloudFormattion or Cloud SDK
+ - CloudFormation or Cloud SDK

  - Other AWS services - depending on how far this project gets.